-When adopting agile, an epic serves to manage tasks.
-It's a defined body of work that is segmented into specific tasks (called “stories,” or “user stories”) based on the needs/requests of customers or end users.
+When adopting agile and DevOps, an epic serves to manage tasks.
+It's a defined body of work that is segmented into specific tasks (called “stories,” or “user stories”) based on the needs/requests of customers or end-users.

 Epics are a helpful way to organize your work and to create a hierarchy.
 The idea is to break work down into shippable pieces so that large projects can actually get done and you can continue to ship value to your customers on a regular basis.
 Epics help teams break their work down, while continuing to work towards a bigger goal.

 Maintaining agility when organizing large tasks, like epics, is no small task (pun intended).
-Learning how epics relate to a healthy agile program is an essential skill no matter the size of your organization.
+Learning how epics relate to healthy agile and DevOps practices is an essential skill no matter the size of your organization.

 What is an agile epic?